What Does Scheduling Software Actually Cost?

 Frequently Asked Questions

 Per-user pricing was inherited from enterprise SaaS.
-It works for large companies with predictable headcounts, but penalizes small field service teams that add seasonal helpers or part-time techs.
+It works for large companies with predictable headcounts, but penalizes small mobile service teams that add seasonal helpers or part-time techs.
 You end up paying full seat prices for people who use the software 10 hours a week.

 Common hidden costs include setup/onboarding fees ($500-$2,000), training fees, payment processing markups above standard Stripe/Square rates, per-tech mobile app fees, SMS/notification charges beyond a monthly cap, and annual price increases locked into the contract.

-Is free field service software worth using?
+Is free scheduling software worth using?

 Free tiers exist but are heavily limited — usually capped at 1 user, a handful of jobs per month, or missing critical features like automated reminders.
 They work for testing but rarely support a real business.
 Pay-per-job models like Arrively give you full features without a monthly commitment.

 For scheduling specifically, expect $0-$50/month.
 Full-suite platforms (invoicing, CRM, dispatching) run $50-$150/month for a single user.
-Arrively charges $0.99 per job after the first 20 free, with volume discounts as you grow — most small teams pay under $100/month.
+Arrively starts with 20 free jobs, then Pay-as-you-go at $0.49/job (no monthly fee) or a flat plan from $49/mo — most small teams land on the $49/mo Growth plan with 150 jobs included.

 Related posts